-This Egyptian Rice is a flavorful rice recipe from the Middle East, spicy but not “hot.”
-It is made somewhat like Rice-a-Roni (affiliate link)—you stir fry some of the rice until it starts to brown, and then you add the water and remainder of rice and ingredients.
-It is the perfect accompaniment for lamb, fish or chicken.
-Serve it family style in a pretty bowl or individually on each plate.
+This Egyptian Rice is a flavorful rice recipe from the Middle East: spicy but not "hot."
+It is made somewhat like Rice-a-Roni: you stir fry some of the rice until it starts to brown, and then you add the water and the remainder of the rice and ingredients.
+It is the perfect accompaniment for lamb, fish, or chicken.
+Serve it family-style in a pretty bowl or individually on each plate.

 What You Need

 Here are some things you need for this recipe: